rick-liyue-huang/OfficeAutomation-Java/README.md

 #### Using Element Plus to create Vue3 based frontEnd

 Create directory of "assets" under "webapp" to include the element-plus source code.
+In this project, I like to import all the predefined min js and css files in html file, click [here](https://element-plus.org/#/en-US) to know about 'Element-Plus' frameworks.

+#### Deal with login functions in backend

+This project is based on MVC frameworks, where model and view all can be identified by Mybatis frameworks:

+1. Here we know that the 'resources/mappers/xxx.xml' use to control the mysql statement, which is same as the real sql statement;
+2. The '/entity/xxxClass.java' used to match the responsive MySQL table with column name,
+3. The '/mapper/xxxMapper' will deal with the responsive xxx.xml file and transfer the MySQL statement to entity;
+4. All the java business coding put in the 'service/xxxMapper', where we can deal with the provided entity;
+5. In order to validate the result, we also can add test files;